kiwicopple/paul.copplest.one/docs/blog/design.md

 - Headings should (probably) be bold, symetrical, and sans-serif
 - Content can be serif but it's fine to be san-serif

-As I mentioned in the logo section, you probably want your heading font to match your logo font, but that's also not critical.
+As I mentioned in the logo section, you (probably) want your heading font to match your logo font, but that's also not critical.

 Fonts are something that you have to play with a lot to find something you like.
 [Google Fonts](https://fonts.google.com/) is useful here (if you don't have an aversion to Google) since you don't have to go through the hassle of downloading/uploading the font to try it out.
-I'm personally trying to move away from Google so I have created a similar site called [Quick, Font!](https://quickfont.xyz/) to acheive the same thing, except the fonts are served from GitHub.
+I'm personally trying to move away from Google so I'm slowly [building up a site](https://quickfont.xyz/) to acheive the same thing, except the fonts are served from GitHub.

 ## Icons

 Try to use only a few icons.
 They actually add very little, practically speaking, unless you are able to replace some words completely with the icon.
 A great example is the &equiv; 'hamburger icon' which completely replaces the need to have "Show menu" in navbars.
+Quite honestly, I think even good designers use too many icons.

-That said, a few icons can make a site look a bit more finished.
-Just try to make sure the icons have a consistent "theme": they should have the same stroke thickness; if some are rounded, they should all be rounded; keep the colors consistent.
+That said, a few icons can make a site look more finished.
+Just make sure the icons have a consistent "theme": they should have the same stroke thickness; if some are rounded, they should all be rounded; keep the colors consistent.

 And once again, simplify!
 The point of an icon is to reduce the cognitive load on a user.
 Try to stick with icons that have very little detail.